benbalter/benbalter.github.com/_posts/2014-03-21-want-to-innovate-in-government-focus-on-culture.md

 ### Empowering lawyer linebackers

-Those three components — lightning talks, outside conferences, and targeted trainings — have the potential to unlock an army of [lawyer linebackers](http://ben.balter.com/2013/09/30/ten-things-you-learn-as-a-presidential-innovation-fellow/#make-friends-with-a-lawyer-on-day-one), non-technical stakeholders that serve as a force multiplier for technical tallent, and ultimately the change we all desire.
+Those three components — lightning talks, outside conferences, and targeted trainings — have the potential to unlock an army of [lawyer linebackers](http://ben.balter.com/2013/09/30/ten-things-you-learn-as-a-presidential-innovation-fellow/#make-friends-with-a-lawyer-on-day-one), non-technical stakeholders that serve as a force multiplier for technical talent, and ultimately the change we all desire.

 What if when you first approached your general counsel for "approval" of your innovative new idea, you didn't have to justify each layer of the technology stack — open source software, APIs, and distributed version control — but could say "hey, we're launching a Rails app with a read-only API.
 The code's going to be on GitHub", and they simply responded "awesome, how can we help?".
 What if those you relied on understood or at least appreciated not necessarily the how, but at least the why?